99MGMT Blog

 starting a medical practice in Texas - waiting room

-[Checklist] 9 Considerations for Starting a Medical Practice In Texas
+[Checklist] 9 Things to Consider When Starting a Medical Practice In Texas

 There are many aspects of managing a medical practice, all of which fall on you when you decide to go solo.

-When evaluating how to start a medical practice in Texas, your to-do checklist should absolutely include:
+When evaluating how to start a medical practice in Texas, your to-do checklist should include

 1. Financing the Project